Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

 \subsection{Reference Twice}

-\textbf{Motivation.} Given the facts found in previous parts, we aim to enable the model to fully explore the cues from the support branch inputs.
-Unlike previous works~\cite{dong2022incremental} that only leverage the feature-level enhancement, we apply a novel enhancement on the query level, as the support queries can encode both the localization and categorization information.
+\textbf{Motivation.} As discussed above, we aim to enable the model to exploit the cues from the support queries.
+Unlike prior works~\cite{dong2022incremental} that only exploit features for segmentation, we operate on the support queries as they can encode localization and categorization information.

-\textbf{Overview.} We take a query image $\boldsymbol{I}_Q$ and a support set $\boldsymbol{S}$ with $N \times K$ examples as input, as shown in Fig.~\ref{fig:method}.
+\textbf{Overview.} For illustration, we use a query image ${I}_Q$ and a support set ${S}$ with $N \times K$ examples as input, as shown in Fig.~\ref{fig:method}.
 For the support branch, we mask out the support objects and drop the background together with other objects in the image.
-In this way, the support features and object queries are more discriminative and contain more accurate location information.
-A weight-shared feature extractor first encodes the query and support images into the same feature space.
-Subsequently, the \emph{1st Reference Aggregation} module performs simultaneous aggregation between the query and support features.
+As such, the support features and object queries are more discriminative and contain more accurate relevant information.
+A shared feature extractor first encodes the query and support images into the same feature space.
+Subsequently, the \emph{first reference aggregation} module performs simultaneous aggregation between the query and support features.
 In this step, the query features are coarsely filtered by support categories.
-Then the selected query features and support features are sent to the class-agnostic pixel decoder and transformer decoder to obtain object queries from both query and support branch.
-Next, we link object queries of both branches for better calibration via cross-attention.
+Then the selected query features and support features are sent to the class-agnostic pixel decoder and transformer decoder to obtain object queries from both the query and support branches.
+Next, we consider object queries of both branches for better calibration via cross-attention.
 As we mask the support images with the ground truth mask, the obtained support object queries correspond precisely to the instances of the support categories.